mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

     Available on Unix platforms which support passing file descriptors over Unix pipes.

+.. versionchanged:: 3.8

+   On macOS, the *spawn* start method is now the default.
+The *fork* start method should be considered unsafe as it can lead to crashes of the subprocess.
+See :issue:`33725`.

 .. versionchanged:: 3.4
    *spawn* added on all unix platforms, and *forkserver* added for some unix platforms.